simonconway1979/CV/README.md

 I LOVE software!
 I mean, I really love it!
 For me, software is the art of the possible.
 It allows us to do things we could not even dream a generation ago.
 And applied in the right ways to the right tasks, software is the agent in the world that can make the difference.

 I rolled into software by accident 14 years ago.
 Working at a small educational consultancy I became embroiled in a highly inefficient report production process.
-My mind instinctively rails against poor process design and I set about making improvements, first with Excel, then Access and then working with developers.
+My mind instinctively rails against poor process design and I set about making improvements, first with Excel, then Access and then working on a coded solution with developers.

 Since 2002 I've worked in a number of small companies with many highly talented developers on some really interesting projects.
 I've been involved in project management, business analysis, testing, support.
 And I've worked alongside colleagues to create fantastic solutions that have made a difference to people's lives.

 Regarding coding, I've always looked on from the outside.
-I have excelled at providing developers with functional requirements that lead to great end products.
+I have consistently provided developers with functional requirements that lead to great end products.
 But there was a line I did not cross when it came to coding.

 I joined Makers Academy because I want to actually build the software.
 My aim is to use my new skills to work with a team to create something technically outstanding and functionally beautiful that will, in some small way, make the world a better place.